kaist-plrg-cs320/assignment-docs/README.md

 ```
 sbt:...> test
 ...
-[info] All tests passed:
+[info] All tests passed.
 ```

 (If you are working on Exercise #1, stop reading here.
-The remaining parts are for the other assigments.)
+The remaining parts are for the other assignments.)

 ### REPL

 Any assignments other than Exercise #1 provide REPL.
-REPL allows you to input an arbitrary expression to your implementation and see the result.
+REPL allows you to input an arbitrary expression into your implementation and see the result.
-By using REPL, you can easily test your implementation without changing `Spec.scala`.
+Using REPL, you can quickly test your implementation without changing `Spec.scala`.

 Execute the `run` command to start REPL.
 Below is REPL of Exercise #3.